pellst/echinobase-anatomy-ontology/runbook_xpo_dev.md

 ```

 ### The Makefile contains this for the XPO-simple.owl.
-We see that equivalent-classes-allowed none:
+We see that equivalent-classes-allowed none, for ELK:

 ```